Timeline of women's suffrage in Maine

 This is a timeline of women's suffrage in Maine.
 Suffragists began campaigning in Maine in the mid 1850s.
 A lecture series was started by Ann F. Jarvis Greely and other women in Ellsworth, Maine in 1857.
 The first women's suffrage petition to the Maine Legislature was sent that same year.
 Women continue to fight for equal suffrage throughout the 1860s and 1870s.
 The Maine Woman Suffrage Association (MWSA) is established in 1873 and the next year, the first Woman's Christian Temperance Union (WCTU) chapter was started.
 In 1887, the Maine Legislature votes on a women's suffrage amendment to the state constitution, but it does not receive the necessary two-thirds vote.
 Additional attempts to pass women's suffrage legislation receives similar treatment throughout the rest of the century.
 In the twentieth century, suffragists continue to organize and meet.
 Several suffrage groups form, including the Maine chapter of the College Equal Suffrage League in 1914 and the Men's Equal Suffrage League of Maine in 1914.
 In 1917, a voter referendum on women's suffrage is scheduled for September 10, but fails at the polls.
 On November 5, 1919 Maine ratifies the Nineteenth Amendment.
 On September 13, 1920, most women in Maine are able to vote.
 Native Americans in Maine are barred from voting for many years.
 In 1924, Native Americans became American citizens.
 In 1954, a voter referendum for Native American voting rights passes.
-The next year, Lucy Nicolar Poolaw (Penobscot), is the Native American living on an Indian reservation to cast a vote.
+The next year, Lucy Nicolar Poolaw (Penobscot), is the first Native American living on an Indian reservation to cast a vote.